How small are building blocks of complex networks: Introduction

-At the {\em macroscopic} scale, we consider the two most popular and important statistics that depend on a network's global structure: the node betweenness centrality and the distribution of lengths of shortest paths in a network.
-Fig.~\ref{fig:macro-properties} once again shows that $3K$ is sufficient to capture even global graph properties; the considered metrics are approximately the same for the PGP network and its $3K$-randomization.
+At the {\em macroscopic} scale, we consider two popular and important statistics that depend on a network's global structure: the node betweenness centrality and the distribution of lengths of shortest paths in a network.
+Fig.~\ref{fig:macro-properties} once again shows that $3K$ is sufficient to capture even such global graph properties; the considered metrics are approximately the same for the PGP network and its $3K$-randomization.

 We call a given real network \emph{$dK$-random} if {\em all\/} its metrics, at all scales from local to global, are approximately the same as the corresponding metrics in its $dK$-randomizations.
-We see \ifdefined\journal (in Supporting Information) \else in Section~\ref{sec:dk-comparisons} \fi that in agreement with the results of V\'azquez {\it et al.}~\cite{VaDo04}, almost all networks that we collected data for are $3K$-random at most (some networks are $2K$- or even $1K$-random).
-That is, surprisingly, {\em the global structure of these networks is captured entirely by the distribution of node triples and their degrees}.
+We see in Section~\ref{sec:dk-comparisons} that in agreement with the results of V\'azquez {\it et al.}~\cite{VaDo04}, almost all networks that we collected data for are $3K$-random at most (some networks are $2K$- or even $1K$-random).
+In other words, {\em the global structure of these networks is captured entirely by the distribution of node triples and their degrees}.

 It is an open question why many different real networks are $3K$-random.
 A trivial answer would be that $d=3$ is just ``constraining enough.''
 There may only be a few possible rewirings preserving the $3K$-distribution.
 But why exactly is $d=3$ sufficient for real networks?
 There are many classes of synthetic graphs, such as latices, for which no $d$ substantially smaller than the graph size is ``constraining enough.''
 Perhaps the answer can be obtained by studying the hidden metric spaces underlying real networks~\cite{BoKrKc08}.
 The distances in such spaces abstract intrinsic similarities between nodes.
-If these spaces are metric---and there is empirical evidence that they are indeed such~\cite{SeKrBo08}---then the triangle inequality naturally yields and explains network clustering, which the $3K$-distribution captures by definition.
+If these spaces are metric---and we have found empirical evidence that they are indeed such~\cite{SeKrBo08}---then the triangle inequality naturally yields and explains network clustering, which the $3K$-distribution captures by definition.